 Green’s argument that the killing was not properly first-degree was rejected on appeal (Green v.
 Commonwealth, 83 Pa.
 75, 1876).
 His clemency request was likewise rejected, despite a letter of support from the District Attorney expressing doubt that the killing met the legal standard for first-degree murder.

-Lacking the status or the resources to elicit attention or raise the cost of his execution, William Green was hanged on February 12, 1877.
-Green was the third black man to face the death penalty in Pittsburgh and the third to be executed.
-He was also the first black capital defendant whose jury could have included a black man.
+Lacking the status or the resources to elicit attention or raise the social or legal cost of his execution, William Green was hanged on February 12, 1877.
+Green was the third Black man to face the death penalty in Pittsburgh and the third to be executed.
+He was also the first Black capital defendant whose jury could have included a Black man.
 It did not.

 A long and mostly sympathetic newspaper discussion of his case after his execution emphasized his Christian belief and forbearance.